- An outstanding copy of Handel’s masterpiece with solid Double Plus (A++) sound from start to finish – exceptionally quiet vinyl too

 In a way this may not be quite fair to other equally well-known, well-respected performances.
-We went through an elimination round for the work a few weeks back, winnowing the recordings down to those that had the best sound, regardless of performance — perhaps some of the discarded records had even better performances than Leppard’s.
+We went through an elimination round for the work a while back, winnowing the recordings down to those that had the best sound, regardless of performance — perhaps some of the discarded records had even better performances than Leppard’s.
 At this late stage who can say?

 We audiophiles want the music we play to sound its best, a requirement which more often than not involves compromises of one kind or another.
 We are happy to report that that does not appear to be the case with The Water Music (keeping in mind the caveat above).

 This vintage Philips import pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the orchestra, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.